Our Research

 How intracellular opportunistic bacteria delay phagosome maturation, phagosomal acidification, and the assembly of the macrophage NADPH oxidase?

-What is the role of Type 6 and Type 3 secretion systems in bacteria intracellular survival?
+What is the role of specialized protein secretion systems (e.g., T3SS or T6SS) in bacteria intracellular survival?

-How opportunisitic bacteria adapt to various environments including macrophage and epithelial cells?
+How opportunisitic bacteria adapt to replicate and/or survive in various environments including macrophage and epithelial cells?

 How bacterial antioxidant mechanisms protect essential bacterial metabolic pathways that are deemed to be critical for adaptation to different environments, including the lung and airways?

-Sometimes genetic tools are lacking to manipulate resilient opportunistic bacteria.
-This is why we make efforts to developing new molecular tools and strains.
-For example, our lab has contributed novel tools to genetically manipulate Burkholderia, which are made available to the scientific community worldwide.
+Optimal genetic tools are often lacking to manipulate resilient opportunistic bacteria.
+This is why we also develop new molecular tools and strains.
+For example, we have developed over the years novel tools to genetically manipulate Burkholderia, which we make available to the scientific community worldwide.

 Valvano Lab Logo